-[Update 2: Coming to Settings] Google Chrome’s dark mode may also darken web pages
+[Update 3: Flag for Settings Toggle Live] Google Chrome’s dark mode may also darken web pages

 Google’s Material Theme overhaul has been predominantly bright white, and not everyone is a fan of the blinding white color used everywhere.
 It took them a few years, but Google is finally realizing that a lot of users do seek a darker UX.
 Several Google apps have since adopted a dark theme, and Google Chrome is now catching up.
 Google Chrome for macOS was reported to receive a native dark mode, and Google Chrome for Windows 10 also received a dark mode in the Canary release channel.
 Google Chrome for Android is also testing a night mode with the Chrome 73 Beta, but this setting was limited to the browser UI.